lodauria/IoT_Group_Project/Technology.md

 Software work flow examples:

-- A boat enter in the marina and the entrance device send name and size of the boat to the marina server.
+- A boat enter in the marina and the entrance device sends the boat license plate to the marina server
-- The marina server check on the cloud system if there are a reserved dock for the entering boat, otherwise it'll assign a free dock suitable for the boat size.
+- The marina server checks with the cloud system if there is a reservation for the boat entering and assigns a free docking spot suitable for the boat
-- The marina server send data to the monitors and dock device that start to show useful information at the sailor.
+- The marina server sends data to the monitors and to the dock device that start to show useful information for the sailor

 ### AWS infrastructure

-On AWS cloud we have developed the cloud system with the following architecture
+On AWS cloud we have developed the cloud system with the following architecture:

 ![AWS architecture](resources/images/architecture.png)

-We have 3 lambda function.
+We have 4 lambda function.
 The first one is `getReservation` and is called only from the web page to make a reservation that will be saved in a table of the marina DynamoDB.
-The second is called `assignDock` and is used to assign a docking spot when the camera detects an incoming boat.
-The assigned dock is stored in the DynamoDB in another table used only for the docking spot status and the reservation status is updated to take into account that the boat arrived.
+The second is called `assignDock` and is used to assign a docking spot when the system detects an incoming boat.
+The assigned dock is stored in the DynamoDB in another table used only for the docking spots status and the reservation status is updated to take into account that the boat arrived.
 At the end this lambda function sends an MQTT message to the docking devices and the displays to generate the correct signage to reach the docking.

+With the `GPSHandle` function the boat identification made with the camera can be substituted with the GPS data coming from the web page opened on the sailor device.

 When the boat reaches its docking spot a dock device message triggers the last lambda function called `removeReservation` which will communicate to all the docking devices that the docking procedure is completed.